escwxyz/awesome-leptos/README.md

 ## Related

 Leptos is heavily inspired by Solid.
 It has equivalents to some builtin primitives from Solid.
-Additionally, it works as a framework to build applications both on server and client side, similar to what can be achieved with SolidStart, but fully in Rust.
+Additionally, it works as a framework to build fullstack applications, similar to what can be achieved with SolidStart, but fully in Rust.

 - [Solid](https://github.com/solidjs/solid) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 - [SolidStart](https://github.com/solidjs/solid-start) - SolidStart, the Solid app framework.